The Killing Ground (novel)

-The Killing Ground is a fiction novel written by Jack Higgins in 2007.
+The Killing Ground is a 2007 novel written by British writer Jack Higgins.

-Reception

-Kirkus Reviews said "can any other thrillmeister equal the Higgins corpse-per-page count?".
-Publishers Weekly said that "the proceedings are complicated; it helps if the reader is a veteran of this long-running series.
+Kirkus Reviews asked, "Can any other thrillmeister equal the Higgins corpse-per-page count?"
+Publishers Weekly said, "The proceedings are complicated; it helps if the reader is a veteran of this long-running series.
 But it's all pure Higgins: almost every shot hits square between the eyes, and all the characters are hard lads indeed."
 David Pitt in his review for Booklist said that "the plot seems a bit forced" and that "there is nothing wrong with the novel, but there is nothing especially right about it".